Translating technology complexity into better UX

 Research synthesis

-Most situations fall under these three scenarios (see below matrix):
+Most situations fall under three contexts (see below matrix):

 Key findings